Prashant260/NYCAD-sndx/README.md

 - The backend schedules a daily sync (default 3 AM UTC) using `CRON_SCHEDULE` env var.
 - You can force a one-time sync by running `npm run seed` in `backend/`.
 - Secrets/DB credentials should be managed via environment variables.

+# Continuous Integration (CI) Pipeline

+To make sure the project stays stable and nothing breaks when new code is pushed, I set up a CI pipeline using GitHub Actions.
+You can find the workflow file here: .github/workflows/ci.yml.

+🔄 When does it run?

+The pipeline runs automatically whenever:

+I push code to the main branch

+Someone opens a pull request into main

+This way, every change is tested before it goes live.

+# What happens in the workflow?
+🔹 Backend job

+Spins up a fresh PostgreSQL (v17) database in the GitHub Actions runner.

+Installs backend dependencies.

+Runs all backend tests to make sure APIs and DB logic work as expected.

+🔹 Frontend job

+Installs frontend dependencies.

+Builds the React app to confirm there are no errors.

+So in short → the backend is tested, and the frontend is built on every commit.

+✅ Why is this useful?

+I don’t have to manually test things every time I change the code.

+If something is broken, the pipeline fails immediately and I know where to look.

+It makes collaboration easier because everyone’s changes are verified automatically.

+📝 A small note

+I removed the database seeding step from the CI pipeline because it was making the runs heavy and slow.
+If you want to try the project locally and need sample data, you can still run this manually:

+cd backend
+npm run seed

+That will fetch and load data into your local Postgres database.